The Coming Global Depopulation. John Bonython Lecture 2024 - The Centre for Independent Studies

 Russia and China are longstanding sub-replacement societies, both now with shrinking manpower and declining populations.
 Iran is likewise far below replacement levels.
 Population data on North Korea remain state secrets, but Kim Jong-Un’s very public worrying about the national birth rate suggests he is not happy about the country’s demographics.

 That does not mean that Washington and her allies can be complacent.
-The real world is replete with graying and depopulating states that rely on brinkmanship and confrontation.
+The real world is replete with greying and depopulating states that rely on brinkmanship and confrontation.
 One of them, Russia, recently launched an unprovoked invasion of Ukraine.
 Another, China, is very publicly planning a campaign of coercion against its neighbor Taiwan.
 Assuring the success of deterrence will remain imperative in a depopulating world, too.

 As for the United States, demographic fundamentals look fairly sound—at least by comparison to the competition.
 Demographic trends are on course to augment American power over the decades immediately ahead, lending support for continuing U.S. global preeminence.
 Given the domestic tensions and social strains that Americans are living through today—and the general decline back home in trust and confidence in the country and its institutions—these long-term American advantages may come as a surprise.
 But they are already beginning to be taken into account by observers and actors abroad.

-Thanks in no small measure to immigration, the US is on track to account for a growing share of the rich world’s labor force, youth, and highly educated talent.
+Thanks in no small measure to immigration, the US is on track to account for a growing share of the rich world’s labour force, youth, and highly educated talent.
 No other country on earth is better placed to translate population potential into national power—and that demographic edge could be at least as great in 2050.

 Compared to contenders, in short, U.S. demographics look strong today and might look even better tomorrow—pending, it must be emphasized, continuing public support for immigration.
 The United States remains the most important geopolitical exception to the coming depopulation, at least for the next generation or so.
 (Australia, of course, is likewise a great exception.)